adgeli/Building_a_Medium_to_Long_Term_Profitable_Portfolio/README.md

 ## Other Considerations not explored

 With an annual review of the stock portfolio, will we see a change in the stocks and weight distribution?

-What are the outlier stocks?
+Additional risk assessment; measure returns, benchmark mismatch, etc.

+Further investiagion into impact of outliers.

+Investigate efficiency frontier.